 For home buyers, the VA loan offers several major benefits.
 Let’s take a second to go over those before we go any further:

 - The ability to get into a home without a down payment.
 If you have the income to buy a home, you don’t have to spend extra time saving up a down payment.

-- When you take cash out of your home, you only need to maintain 10% equity.
+- When you take cash out of your home, depending on your credit score, no equity may be required to be left in the home.
 This means you can convert more of your existing equity into funds that you can use to give your retirement a boost, start a college fund or do a home improvement project.

 - Instead of mortgage insurance, there’s a one-time funding fee that can be paid at closing or built into the loan.

 - There are a variety of loan options, including several different term lengths as well as both fixed and adjustable rate mortgages (ARMs).

 At Quicken Loans, we’re proud that our simple mortgage process allows for a quick and easy way to get a VA loan.
 Our Home Loan Experts are always available if you have any questions.
 Let’s dive into some of the most frequently asked questions about VA loans.